How does one know if one’s scanner is doing its thing, correctly?

 How does one know that the images scanned are a true facsimile of the original?

 There has been a standard for the evaluation of Document Image Scanners.

-Who were involved with the creation of this standard?
+Who was involved with the creation of this standard?

 Access Corp, AT&T Bell Labs, Bell &Amp; Howell, Canon USA Inc, Eastman Kodak, File Net Corp, Library of Congress, 3M Company, Nara-National Archives & Records Administration, Smithsonian Archives, Unisys, US Army, Wang Lab, Crowley – Wicks & Wilson & The Xerox Corporation.

-These are only some of the parties represented, the lists goes on & on.
+These are only some of the parties represented as the list goes on & on.

 Why is it that some 13 years after the creation of this standard that I hear laughter when I advise people of the availability of a Resolution Test Target for Scanners that I am marketing to the Australian Market?